Feature Annotations

 my_module.MyClass.other_attribute: ViaTypeOf[WithTag["my_tag"]] = ...

-types will not include the annotations after the first type specified.
+Note that ViaTypeOf on Annotated types will not include the annotations after the first type specified.

 This is because Pyre does not store annotations as part of the type information.
 Consider the following code: